Milesians (Irish): Analysis

 Modern scholars believe that the tale is mostly an invention of medieval Irish Christian writers.
 They sought to link the Irish to people and events from the Old Testament, to liken the Irish to the Israelites, and to reconcile native pagan myth with Christianity.
 They were inspired by other medieval Christian pseudo-histories, such as Galician cleric Paulus Orosius's History Against the Pagans, Saint Jerome's Chronicle, and the works of Isidore.

 The claim that the Irish Gaels came from the Iberian region of Galicia may be based on three things.
 The first is the coincidental similarity of the names Iberia/Hiberia and Hibernia and the names Galicia and Gael.
 Medieval pseudo-historians made similar claims about other nations based only on their names.
 The second is Isidore of Seville describing Iberia as the "mother[land] of the races".
 Isidore's works were a major source of inspiration for the writers of the Lebor Gabála.
 The third is Orosius describing Ireland as lying "between Iberia and Britain".
 The Roman historian Tacitus also thought that Ireland lay between Iberia and Britain.
 John Carey notes that if Iberia was thought to be the part of mainland Europe nearest to Ireland, it would be natural "to see it as the source of arrivals from overseas".

 The name Míl Espáine is a Gaelicization of the Latin mīles Hispaniae, "warrior/soldier of Hispania", first attested in the Historia Brittonum.
 Some antiquarians linked the Irish 'Milesians' with the ancient Greek Milesians, inhabitants of Miletus.
 However, Joseph Lennon writes that "no link exists among Míl, Milesians and Miletus in the early origin legends".
 He considers it more likely that the name 'Milesian' came from later English-language translations of the legend, noting "'Milesian' is not used to refer to the Irish with any regularity until the eighteenth century".

 The names of some of the Milesians were invented by medieval writers, based on the ethnic names of the Gaels: Goidel Glas (from Goídel), Fenius (from Féni), Scota (from Scoti), Éber (from Hiberni), Éremon and Ír (from Éire).

-Nevertheless, recent DNA analysis shows that modern-day Irish are closely related to northern Iberians.